(a Thanksgiving message)

 - When making decisions, consider the status quo as an option.
 While existing circumstances are rarely included in the mix of alternatives, the status quo can be a reasonable choice.
 Making a change is not always the best or most appropriate outcome.

 - Visibility – marketing, PR, communications – is an issue for almost every nonprofit organization, regardless of focus area.
 Over the past six years, in all of my strategic planning projects, visibility has emerged as a prime topic as competition for resources has become more intense.
-The need to focus on raising an organization’s profile is a challenge for all clients – from those that have been in operation for over a century to those that are relatively new.
+The need to focus on raising an organization’s profile is a challenge for all clients – from those that have been in operation for over a century to relatively new ones.
 In almost every case, these nonprofits struggle with how to reach their diverse constituencies in a compelling way.

-With each opportunity to get together with a colleague or friend, I learn from their experiences and have the benefit of their insights as I test a hypothesis.
-By discussing our work and sharing solutions, we expand our horizons of what is achievable, and how.
+With each opportunity to get together with a colleague or friend, I learn from their experiences and benefit from their insights as I test a hypothesis.
+By discussing our work and sharing solutions, we expand our horizons of what is achievable and how.

 Significantly, another advantage is cultivating a strong referral network.
 There are many different ways to consult and work with nonprofits.
 My work encompasses a particular set of areas.
 Knowing my colleagues’ strengths and fields of expertise allows me to be a resource for my clients.